HEADS-project/training/1.ThingML_Basics/6.CEP/README.md

 # Tutorial - A heating control system

-To describe all the feature avaible on the end of august, we are going to take an example: an heating control system.
+To describe all the features avaible on the end of august, we are going to take an example: an heating control system.

 ## Running example
 Marc supervises the electric consumption of a building aiming at reducing the electric consumption.
 His first step to achieve this goal is to implement alerts when heating is on in a room while the window is open.